hadarge/yoshi/docs/guides/jest-setup.md

     // runs a command which bootstrap the server
     command: "node server.js",
     // wait for a server to start listening on this port before running the tests
-    // this port will be available in you server script as an environment variable (PORT)
+    // this port will be available in your server script as an environment variable (PORT)
     port: 3000
   },
   puppeteer: {